lowtower/zend-expressive2-tutorial/doc/book/part2.md

 - The configuration above defines the route named `album`, with the path `/album`, and maps it to our new `AlbumListAction` middleware.
   With the `get()`-Action the access is restricted to GET requests for this route.

-- The separation of module based routing and configuration is shown in a later part.

 ## Provide navigation